totallymike/totallymike.github.io/_posts/2013-06-04-git_observations.md

 The default method will produce a diff assuming a file is not staged for commit:

 {% highlight bash %}
+$ cat > file1.txt<<EOF
+this is a file
+it has lines
+EOF
+$ git add file1.txt

-git diff file1.txt
+$ git diff file1.txt
+# Empty!
+$ git commit -m "First commit"
 {% endhighlight %}

 However, if file1.txt *is* staged for commit, the same command displays nothing.

 {% highlight bash %}
+cat >> file1.txt<<EOF
+it has another line now
+EOF
-git add file1.txt
+$ git add file1.txt
-git diff --staged file1.txt
+$ git diff --staged file1.txt
 {% endhighlight %}

 Where this *really* becomes handy is when you've only staged part of a file for commit.

 {% highlight bash %}
+$ sed "1 i\This line's now in front" -i file1.txt
+$ echo "This line's now in back" >> file1.txt

-git add -p file1.txt
+$ git add -p file1.txt
-# Select only one or two changes among possibly many
+# Select one change or the other.
-git diff --staged
+$ git diff --staged
-# Enjoy seeing only what you staged.
+# There it is.
 {% endhighlight %}

 Enjoy :)